arashnm80/arashnm80.github.io/quotes.md

 > No matter of probabilities, I'm gonna take 100% of the shots.

 > Only being present in the game triggers many opportunities by itself.

-> Do it if it's the biggest thing I can do.

 > I'm gonna think out of the box.